-Ever since 1917, there has been a strict separation of Church and State, formally enshrined in the Constitution.
-No religious festivals are acknowledged in the public calendar.
-It is not surprising, then, that not even half the population of 3.3 million people declare themselves Catholics today.
+Since 1917, there has been a strict separation of church and state, which is formally enshrined in Uruguay’s constitution.
+No religious festivals are acknowledged on the public calendar; not even half of its population identify as Catholic today.

-As a result, the Church struggles to maintain itself without outside support.
-The statutory requirements imposed by the state for the maintenance of Church properties are extremely high.
-Meanwhile, most priests live on the bare minimum.
-Consequently, your Mass stipends are of enormous help to them.
+As a result, the Church struggles to survive in Uruguay without external support.
+Statutory fees imposed by the state for the maintenance of Church properties are extremely high, while most priests live on the bare minimum.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.